GZwong/arch-setup/setup.md

 The position is calculated with the scaled (and transformed) resolution, meaning if you want your 4K monitor with scale 2 to the left of your 1080p one, you’d use the position 1920x0 for the second screen (3840 / 2).
 If the monitor is also rotated 90 degrees (vertical), you’d use 1080x0.

+## Bluetooth

+`bluetoothctl` is a command-line interface to connect and pair bluetooth devices.

 ## Lid Open/Close Behaviour

 The config for this behaviour is stored in `/etc/systemd/logind.cong`.